jvzonlab/OrganoidTracker/_sources/PLUGIN_TUTORIAL.md.txt

             Marker([Position], "GOBLET", "goblet cell", (126, 255, 64))]
 ```

 The `get_markers` function is called automatically by OrganoidTracker.
 The function must return a list of `Marker`s.
-Each marker provides what it is targeting (`Position`, `Beacon` or `Spline`), the name under which it is saved to the data files, a display name and a display color.
+Each marker provides what it is targeting (`Position`, `Beacon`, `Spline` or `SplineCheckpoint`), the name under which it is saved to the data files, a display name and a display color.
 The color is used for the border of the position markers and for the lineage trees.

 ### Adding command-line scripts